 India Signs Up the Internet Copyright Treaty

-The latest break-through in Intellectual Property in India is Union Cabinet approving the proposal to accede to the WIPO Copyright Treaty, 1996 (‘WCT’) and the WIPO Performance and Phonograms Treaty, 1996 (‘WPPT’).
-These Treatises came into existence in the time when internet was considered to be a big thing in the year 2002.
+The latest break-through in Intellectual Property in India is Union Cabinet approving the proposal to accede to the WIPO Copyright Treaty, 1996 (‘WCT’), and the WIPO Performance and Phonograms Treaty, 1996 (‘WPPT’).
+These Treatises came into existence in the time when the internet was considered to be a big thing in the year 2002.
 It deals with the protection of works and the rights of their authors in the digital environment and hence called as ‘Internet Treaties’.
 Commerce and Industry Minister Suresh Prabhu said that the potential benefits to the domestic industry and individual right holders of accession to these treaties include fair monetization of their work, return on investment in the digital domain, and protection in foreign countries.

-India already complies with Global IPR norms of the in this sector.
+India already complies with Global IPR norms in this sector.
 After signing these treaties, it has formally complied with the rules and regulations of the treaties.
 In 2012, India amended its copyright law to comply with the WIPO Internet Treaties, but strangely never acceded to it, because of which it has drawn considerable international criticism, especially from the US.
 The United States Trade Representative (USTR) has been placing India on a priority watch list country in its Annual Special 301 Report.
-Once the instrument of accession has been deposited with the Director General of WIPO, India’s accession to these treaties will become official.
+Once the instrument of accession has been deposited with the Director-General of WIPO, India’s accession to these treaties will become official.